TylorS/typed/readme.md

 While not a requirement for usage, the design of `@typed/fp` has been geared towards developing applications using Domain-Driven Design and Onion/Hexagonal/Clean Architectural patterns.

+Until a v1.0.0 there will likely be many more breaking changes, but it's getting to the point where it's very much usable and the key pieces of complexity have been tested.

 ## Install

 ### NPM